lauralwatkins/toolbox/README.md

 REQUIREMENTS
 ----------------------------------------

-This code uses the standard python libraries numpy, scipy and matplotlib.
+This code uses [astropy](https://github.com/astropy/astropy) and the standard python libraries numpy, scipy and matplotlib.